mjordan/islandora_change_cmodel/README.md

 ## Changing the content model of objects that have children or members

-One of the "unintended impacts" that will occur if you change the content model of an object that has children or members (for example, objects with compound or collection content models), is that the way the parent behaves in relation to the children will change.
+One of the unintended impacts that will occur if you change the content model of an object that has children or members (for example, objects with compound or collection content models), is that the way the parent behaves in relation to the children will change.
 For example, changing the content model of a collection object will break the collection's browse list.
-Its children are not orphaned since their RELS-EXTs still contain the relationship with their former parent, but the Basic Collection Solution Pack no longer treats the parent as a collection object.
-Changing the content model of the parent back to Islandora Collection Content Model will recreate the collection browse list.
+Its children are not orphaned, since their RELS-EXTs still contain the relationship with their former parent, but the Basic Collection Solution Pack no longer treats the parent as a collection object and produce a browse list using those relationships.
+Changing the content model of the parent back to Islandora Collection Content Model will restore the collection browse list.
 In general, an object's content model can be changed back to its original with no side effects, but if you regenerate derivatives after changing an object's content model, you will need to manually replace (or revert) the OBJ and regenerate derivatives again.

 ## Extending/customizing this module